emilymaxie/truffle-ballot/blog-post.md

 development, especially when referencing addresses.
 (Note the address type above, that'll be a hex thing)

-### Public Attributes
+### Contract Public Attributes

 Other items to note in the top of this voter contract, we have created three public attributes on this contract, chairperson, and proposals.
-This is where we'll be storing everything of more or less importance to the contract.
+This is where we'll be storing everything of more or less importance to the contract, our state.
 ```
 address public chairperson;